zwbetz-gh/zwbetz/content/blog/beef-jerky-recipe/index.md

 On storage:

-> Properly dried jerky will keep at room temperature two weeks in a sealed container.
+> Properly dried jerky will keep at room temperature for two weeks in a sealed container.
 For best results, to increase shelf life and maintain best flavor and quality, refrigerate or freeze jerky.

 ## Results